 $ poprun --num-instances 2 --num-replicas 2 --offline-mode=1 echo "Hello world!"

 If PopRun is setup properly, you should see Hello world! printed out twice, once per instance:

 Hello world!
 Hello world!

-As mentioned previously, PopDist requires an external Python package called Horovod.
-Please consult Section 4, Poplar distributed configuration library (PopDist) of for more information.
+PopDist supports an external Python package called Horovod.
+Please consult Section 4, Poplar distributed configuration library (PopDist) for more information.